-The scope of the target for 2030 includes those schools where the Diocesan Board of Education has "a significant degree of influence (generally Voluntary Aided & Diocesan Academy Trusts) including halls/other buildings" which equates to approximately 4,000 schools.
+The scope of the target for 2030 includes those schools where the Diocesan Board of Education has "a significant degree of influence (generally Voluntary Aided & Diocesan Academy Trusts4) including halls/other buildings" which equates to approximately 4,000 schools.
 It should also be noted that work-related travel including school trips are also within scope.

-Out of scope of the target (but still within our mission to influence) are "those Church of England schools over which DBEs have limited influence (generally Voluntary Controlled Schools which are controlled by Local
+Out of scope of the target (but still within our mission to influence) are "those Church of England schools over which DBEs have limited influence (generally Voluntary Controlled Schools which are controlled by Local Authorities)".

-Authorities)".

-The issues of delivering this are well known and many are shared with other aspects of the Church, covered in section 5.1 on communication: in particular, aligning targets between the national and the local, and the lack of dedicated funding, but also basic infrastructure issues like Signing up churches and schools to be committed to the journey is an important step and signals a willingness to do something from now onwards rather than waiting for a point in the future.
+The issues of delivering this are well known and many are shared with other aspects of the Church, covered in section 5.1 on communication: in particular, aligning targets between the national and the local, and the lack of dedicated funding, but also basic infrastructure issues like availability of reliable electricity connections.
+Delivering all of the milestones by the identified dates for schools will be contingent on public sector funding being made available.